 Some followers on my social media have asked me to “leave politics to the politicians” or “can we g back to children’s books please?”
 That’s so interesting to me.
 Did you know:

 Women drive 70-80% of all consumer purchasing, through a combination of their buying power and influence.
 Influence means that even when a woman isn’t paying for something herself, she is often the influence or veto vote behind someone else’s purchase.
 Forbes: Top 10 Things Everyone Should Know About Women Consumers

 We, as women, mothers, caregivers, consumers, and purchasers, drive the economy.
 That’s pretty powerful.

 It’s just crummy that we have a president in the United States that is on the wrong side of a lot of things that I believe in such as climate change.
-But look how one women can make a difference:
+But look at how one women can make a difference:

 And, today’s video (in English) from Emmanuel Macron, a leading candidate for French Presidency in May of 2017, in which he invites U.S. Climate Change scientists to come and work for the French instead.

-He says, “I do know how your new President now has decided to jeopardize your budget, your initiatives, as he is extremely skeptical about climate change.”
+He says, “I do know how your new president now has decided to jeopardize your budget, your initiatives, as he is extremely skeptical about climate change.”

 To these scientists, he says, “Please, come to France, you are welcome.
 It’s your nation, we like innovation.
 We want innovative people.
 We want people working on climate change, energy, renewables, and new technologies.
 France is your nation.”